Yul-1/Secure-File-Transfer/C/README.md

 This is the **C implementation** of the Secure File Transfer system - a bidirectional secure file transfer solution designed with hardware-accelerated cryptography for maximum performance on Linux/Unix platforms.

-**Current version: 2.0.0** - C-accelerated cryptographic operations with OpenSSL integration.
-Complete support for upload, download, remote file listing, and proxy connectivity.
+**Current version: 2.0.1** - Security hardening based on penetration testing results.
+Enhanced symlink protection, strengthened cryptographic validation, and comprehensive filename sanitization.

 ### Why Secure File Transfer?

 While established protocols like SCP and SFTP exist, Secure File Transfer serves as an in-depth study on implementing secure multi-layered software.
 The system implements advanced countermeasures against common vulnerabilities, offering a modern alternative with particular focus on memory security and resistance to sophisticated attacks.

-### Key Features v2.0.0
+### Key Features v2.0.1
 - **Secure upload** of files to the server
 - **Secure download** of files from the server
 - **Remote listing** to view available files